Can you vring dslr camera batteries on an airplane

 When traveling by air, it is important to be aware of the rules and regulations regarding battery charging options.
 This is particularly true for DSLR camera batteries, as they are often large and powerful.

-See also Best dslr camera under 35000 rupees
+See also Best camera mount system dslr

 Carrying Spare Batteries